Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 After hundreds of projects, we see clear patterns in successful IT decisions:

 Requirements before demos.
-The business requirements are defined and prioritized before the first vendor presents.
+Business requirements are defined and prioritized before the first vendor presents.

 Structured evaluation.
-Weighted criteria, scoring system, documented decision paths.
+Weighted criteria, scoring methodology, documented decision paths.

 Not: “Which technology do we need?”

-49% of project errors do not arise from wrong choice - but from the wrong process.
-The difference between success and catastrophe does not lie in the option you choose.
+49% of project failures are not caused by the wrong choice—but by the wrong process.
+The difference between success and disaster is not in the option you choose.
 It lies in how you decide.

 Most IT consultants sell you a solution.